Jaymon/endpoints/README.md

     $ pip: command not found

-you will need to install pip using the following command.
+you will need to [install pip](https://pip.pypa.io/en/stable/installing/).

-    $ sudo easy_install pip

 ### Set Up Your Controller File